ComputationalGasDynamicsLab/sparta_cases/2D_flow_over_flatplate/README.md

  - `run_polaris.sh` is the job submission script for ALCF Polaris computer with GPU binary;
    - To submit job, use `qsub run_polaris.sh`.
    - `set_affinity_gpu_polaris.sh` file is needed to set the GPU affinity.
+   - currently, `debug` queue is used on Polaris.
+Different job queue may be used if more computing nodes are used.
  - job scripts are stored in the subfolder `run_scripts`.

 - To dump png file, use `in.circle` input file in the job script;